-- When a case sits to hear a charge that has been challenged, the defendant is allowed to make submissions.
+- When a case sits to hear a charge that has been challenged, the respondent is allowed to make submissions.
 They can also call witnesses, provided they notify the CISM more than forty-eight hours prior to the hearing. - Once the submissions are concluded, the panel will adjudicate.
-An oral decision can be made on the day and given to the defendant immediately, at the discretion of the panel. - The defendant must be notified of the panel's decision and any potential sanction by the CISM (on behalf of the panel Chair) within ten working days. - The defendant has the right of appeal on specific grounds (see CISP Rules 8.2); to do so, they must formally write to the Cricket Scotland CEO within seven days. - If the defendant does not appeal, the CISM notifies the CEO the case is concluded.

-- Complainants should be notified of the result within ten days. - The CEO notifies the Board of the result of the case.
-Public communication of the outcome can then be made, and the defendant will be named, except under exceptional circumstances.
+An oral decision can be made on the day and given to the respondent immediately, at the discretion of the panel. - The respondent must be notified of the panel's decision and any potential sanction by the CISM (on behalf of the panel Chair) within ten working days. - The respondent has the right of appeal on specific grounds (see CISP Rules 8.2); to do so, they must formally write to the Cricket Scotland CEO within seven days. - If the respondent does not appeal, the CISM notifies the CEO the case is concluded. - Complainants should be notified of the result within ten days. - The CEO notifies the Board of the result of the case.
+Public communication of the outcome can then be made.